CommodoreOS/PCUAE/README.md

 PCUAE Manager - https://thec64community.online/thread/603/pcuae-manager

+PCUAE WIKI is here, it should answer any questions you might have about PCUAE.. https://github.com/CommodoreOS/PCUAE/wiki

 It has 6 different modes but only 5 can be installed by the PCUAE Manager, Modes are below...